Likeemapples/1800_2025_BBY23/README.md

     -   Implement the ability for users to create and suggest custom EcoActions for their groups.
     -   Add a widget to the top navbar to display the user's EcoPoints.
     -   Add a "Completed EcoActions" section to the EcoActions page to display finished actions sorted by date.
+    -   Implement the functionality to correctly display user statistics on the Profile page.
+    -   Implement the ability for users to view the profiles of other users.

 ---